 We came specifically to see the new tiger exhibit this visit, but my five-year-old wanted to check out a few other beloved attractions first.

-What did we have to make time for our second time around?
+What did we have to make time for while visiting for a second time?

 And of course, the cheeky hand washing and drying station.